arangodb/docs/3.10/transactions-stream-transactions.md

 `trx.query(aql-query) → cursor`

 Run an AQL query as part of a Stream Transaction and return a result cursor.
-The method works analogous to the
+The method works similar to the
 [`db._query()` method](aql/invocation-with-arangosh.html#with-db_query).

 ### ID